13 Client Supply Items – Introduction

 Freestanding furniture and various decorations are deliberately omitted; not because they are not important – quite the opposite – but because they are likely to be items which don’t require any special fitting and are not technically required before you move back into your new home.

-Each week we will cover one of the 13 most common so-called client supply items, to help you to plan in advance and to guide you through their most important aspects.
-For now here is the overview.
+In each part, we cover one of the 13 most common so-called client supply items, to help you to plan in advance and to guide you through their most important aspects.

 The kitchen is probably the most important area when it comes to home design.
 For homeowners, this is the focal point of their home, whereas property developers often look at maximising value here.
 Deciding upon an ultimate solution can seem mind-bending, so it’s good to come pre-armed with a list of wishes, requirements and technical limitations.